 1. Boost Your Self-Awareness

-Spend time in self-reflection to increase your self-awareness of your own self-sabotaging.1,2,3,4,5,7 Try journaling regularly to document your behaviors and thought patterns and see if you can identify where they are coming from.
+Spend time in self-reflection to increase your self-awareness of your own self-sabotaging.1,2,3,4,5,7 For example, journal regularly and document your behaviors and thought patterns to see if you can identify where they come from.
 Pause several times throughout the day to check in with yourself.
 As you develop insight about yourself, you can become more intentional about where you need to make changes.

 2. Look Before You Leap